grace-nguyen/grace-nguyen/README.md

 - Developed an AI-powered job search platform with **React, TypeScript, and Playwright** for end-to-end testing.
 - Built a reusable component library using **Storybook**, reducing development time by 30%.

+### **CMS & E-commerce Projects**
+- Built client websites using **WordPress, Joomla, Shopify, PrestaShop, and OpenCart** for diverse industries.
+- Customized themes/plugins and integrated payment gateways for seamless user experiences.
+- Optimized performance and SEO for CMS-based platforms.

 *(See full experience in [CV](CV_Grace_Nguyen_SE.pdf))*

 ---